lutianzhou001/neo3fura/docs/api/getTotalVotes.md

 # GetTotalVotes
-Gets the total votes of all candidates
+Gets the total votes of all candidates.
 <hr>

 ### Parameters
-none
+None

 ### Example